 Plateau pressure (Pplat) is the pressure in the system once the lungs fill with air and essentially holds its breath until the breath cycles off.
 It represents the pressure at the alveoli during gas exchange or pulmonary respiration.
-A normal Pplat is less than 30cm H20.
+A normal Pplat is less than $30 \text{cm H}20$ .
 Values higher than that can lead to direct damage to the alveoli which can subsequently cause issues with the whole respiratory process.
 There is no "too low" for Pplat but recognize that lungs that aren't being filled all the way (i.e. a low Pplat) may not be maximizing the surface area of alveoli and therefore oxygenation may not be at its best.
-And we'll discuss this concept here in just a moment.
+And we will discuss this concept here in just a moment.

-The primary cause of a high Pplat is too much tidal volume.
-That said, it can also be due to decreased compliance, pneumo, mainstem intubation and inhibition of chest wall expansion (such as in burns).
+The primary cause of a high Pplat at the start of ventilation is too much tidal volume.
+That said, it can also be present or develop over time due to decreased compliance, pneumothorax, mainstem migration, and inhibition of chest wall expansion (such as in burns).
 If we get a high Pplat, it is worth considering these other causes (and addressing them appropriately!) before dialing down TV, as we don't want to give up lung unnecessarily.
 We do, however, want to avoid a sustained high Pplat over many breaths, as that will likely lead to damage at the alveolar level.

-Measuring a Pplat is little less direct that measuring a PIP and involves what we perm a "maneuver."
+Measuring Applat is little less direct that measuring a PIP and involves what we call a "maneuver."
 There are two maneuvers that we will discuss and this is the first of them.
 While we could theoretically watch the barometer on the machine and wait for that point during inspiration where pressure stays constant for a short spell, that amount of time is quite short and this is logistically difficult to accomplish.
 The workaround is to prolong inspiration via a maneuver called an "inspiratory hold" and allow the machine to measure that pressure accurately.
 It would look something like this: